LincolnKoskela/Klondike/README.md

 Issue resolved by cloning the project into new folder.
 - **Currently** working on displaying board tabs correctly / debugging Tableau `toDisplay()` function.

-## Todays Progress 10/14/25
+## Todays Progress 10/15/25
-- Displaying board is working except the tabs aren't displaying correctly.
-Need to figure out how to print cards on new line in the specific tab, and not push all the tabs down with it.
-For each card that goes into the tab, there needs to be a new line, but only for that specific tab.
-Will continute to work through this display function.
+- Working through displaying tabs.
+Need to loop through the rows instead of columns but need to find depth of the columns.
+Working through it.

 ## Features
 - Object Oriented Design